szensk/subllualove/README.md

 ## Settings

 Settings are saved in [JSON](https://www.json.org/json-en.html) format.
-To change settings, go to `Preferences > Package Settings > Lua Love > Settings` or enter `LuaLove: Settings` in command Palette.
+You can change settings in `Preferences > Package Settings > Lua Love` or by running `LuaLove: Settings` in command Palette.

-### Available settings

-`"live_parser"` *boolean*
-Whatever to enable live parser

-`"live_parser_style"` *string*
-Style of live parser error highlighting.
-Available styles are `outline`, `dot` and `circle`

-`"live_parser_annotations"` *boolean*
-Whatever to show errors messages on right hand edge of the view in addition to status bar.
-Available since Sublime Text 4 (ignored in older versions)

-`"live_parser_persistent"` *boolean*
-Whatever make error highlighting persist across sessions

-`"live_parser_timeout"` *number*
-Timeout for luac to execute (in ms)

-`"luac_path"` *string*
-Path to luac executable.
-Change only if luac is not in your PATH

 ## Error checking

-By default any Lua file or file with LÖVE 11.3 syntax highlighting will be run through `luac -p` and the first encountered error (if any) is highlighted.
-The error is displayed in the status bar and from Sublime Text 4 also in right-hand edge of the view.
+By default any Lua file or file with LOVE syntax will be run through selected live parser and the first encountered error (if any) is highlighted.
+The error is displayed in the status bar and from Sublime Text 4 also in annotation.

 ## Syntax highlighting

-Set syntax using `View > Syntax > LÖVE 11.3` or in command palette `Set Syntax: LÖVE 11.3`.
+Set syntax using `View > Syntax > LOVE` or in command palette `Set Syntax: LOVE`.

 If you are using shaders and wants better GLSL syntax highlighting, install some GLSL syntax plugin, as if no GLSL syntax is found, it will fallback to C syntax.
 C code in `ffi.cdef` is highlighted as C.

 ## Auto completions and snippets

-There are auto completions for love functions (like `love.graphics.setColor`), all Lua functions and variables (ex: `coroutine.resume`) and LuaJIT function and variables (ex: `ffi.cdef`, `bit.bor`).
-Lua and LuaJIT functions and variables have metadata - kind and details with link to manual displayed since Sublime Text 4.
-Metadata for löve, socket and utf8 functions and variables is not yet done (support welcome).
+There are auto completions for LOVE functions and variables (like `love.graphics.setColor`), Lua and LuaJIT functions and variables (like `coroutine.resume`, `ffi.cdef`, `bit.bor`).
+Functions and variables have metadata - kind (function, variable, ...) and details with link to the manual displayed since Sublime Text 4.

-Pressing `Ctrl`+`Space` (`Cmd`+`Space` on Mac) in an open Lua file or file with LÖVE 11.3 set as syntax will show the auto completions for the Löve2D API as well as Lua function snippets.
+Pressing `Ctrl`+`Space` (`Cmd`+`Space` on Mac) in an open Lua file or file with LOVE set as syntax will show the auto completions for the Löve2D API as well as Lua function snippets.

 To enable auto completions for LDoc without pressing `Ctrl`+`Space` (`Cmd`+`Space` on Mac), add `{"selector": "comment.block.documentation.lua"}` to `auto_complete_triggers` in settings.